HOW TO: Master Social Media Engagement with Chris Brogan

 Do you find yourself asking the question why use new tools when you’re still getting the hang of Facebook and Twitter?
 And how on earth do you please managers and clients who want to control the message and earn the trust of the online community at the same time?

-Chris Brogan (@chrisbrogan), best-selling author and renowned blogger, discusses how to share new media content from a business perspective, the benefits of Google+, and his experience as a thought leader in the rapidly changing world of social media.
+Chris Brogan (@chrisbrogan), best-selling author and renowned blogger, discusses how to author and share social media content from a business perspective and his experience as a thought leader in the rapidly changing world of digital marketing.

 With social media on the top of business minds everywhere, many are confused by how to share engagingly.